molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####8.1 Tools
 To run this pipeline the following tools, scripts and datasets are required:

-* study data
+* study data in PED/MAP format (prepared as described in chapter 3)
-* reference dataset in Ped/Map format (prepared using the workflow described in chapter 5.2)
+* reference dataset in VCF,  format (prepared as described in chapter 4)
 * java
 * python
 * ChunkChromosome (v.
 2012-08-28)